Traves-Theberge/Frontend-Agent-Narative-Framework/docs/tech-specs/api-spec.md

 4. **Error Codes**: Possible error responses and their meanings
 5. **Example Usage**: Code examples for using the endpoint
 6. **Security Considerations**: Authentication requirements and security notes

-## Using the Agent Narrative Framework in API Development

-When developing new API endpoints, follow these guidelines from the **Agent Narrative Framework**:

-1. **Assess Requirements**: Ensure a full understanding of the endpoint's purpose
-2. **Generate and Explain Solutions**: Provide structured, clear, and DRY-compliant code
-3. **Deliver Final Implementation**: Ensure correctness, completeness, and alignment with best practices

 ### Code Implementation Guidelines